andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/swift-how-tos/access-sub-controllers-from-a-uinavigationcontroller-in-swift.md

 What if we want to set some of the view controller's properties after the app launches?
 How could we go about doing that?

-I tend to always think of the &#8220;first view controller&#8221; as the first Scene in the Storyboard where I've set up UI components.
+I tend to always think of the "first view controller&#8221; as the first Scene in the Storyboard where I've set up UI components.
 To iOS, however, the _navigation controller_ is actually the first (or _root_) view controller.

-When an app incorporates a navigation controller as its first (root) view controller, we end up needing to do a little digging into the view controller hierarchy to get access what we might perceive as the true &#8220;first view controller&#8221;.
+When an app incorporates a navigation controller as its first (root) view controller, we end up needing to do a little digging into the view controller hierarchy to get access what we might perceive as the true "first view controller&#8221;.

 <a name="dig-first-view-controller" class="jump-target"></a>